Arthur and the Revenge of Maltazard: Reviews

-On Rotten Tomatoes the film has an approval rating of 14% based on reviews from 7 critics, with an average rating of 4/10.
+The film was very poorly received by the press in the United States.
+On American aggregator Rotten Tomatoes the film has an approval rating of 14% based on reviews from 7 critics, with an average rating of 4/10.

 Video game

-To promote the film, a video game by Ubisoft was released for PlayStation 3, Xbox 360, Nintendo Wii and Microsoft Windows.
-The game composes of mostly minigames and cutscenes which are loosely related to the plot of the film.
+To promote the film, two video games by Ubisoft were released for PlayStation 3, Microsoft Windows, Nintendo Wii and Nintendo DS.
+The games compose of mostly minigames and cutscenes which are loosely related to the plot of the film.